rymcguin/DataStoryTelling/README.md

 </iframe>
 </div>

+# Datawrapper Graphs
+These graphs show how much fuel emessions have risen over the past decades.
+It follows emssions of solid, liquid, and gass fuels; as well as cement production and gass flaring.
+It has data going back to 1850's and follows it all the way to 2010's.
+Solid and liquid fuel are the leaders in emissions and are currently at record highs.
+Liquid fuel had an exponential curve from 1920-1970 and then has gradually increased over recent years.
+While solid fuels had a gradual increase over the entire timeline, and spiked in then 2000's.

 <iframe title="Line chart of Emissions " aria-label="Interactive line chart" id="datawrapper-chart-wq3XN" src="https://datawrapper.dwcdn.net/wq3XN/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="500"></iframe>

 <iframe title="Column Chart of Global Emissions" aria-label="chart" id="datawrapper-chart-hVImG" src="https://datawrapper.dwcdn.net/hVImG/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="526">